ShorooqAbuZaid711/assignment-2/README.md

 # 🌟 Personal Portfolio Website

 ## 📌 Project Description
-This is a simple, responsive personal portfolio web application built as **Assignment 1**.
+    This is a simple, responsive personal portfolio web application built as **Assignment 1 and enhanced in Assignment 2**.
     It includes an "About Me" introduction, a "Projects" section with placeholders, and a "Contact" form.
-It is designed as the starting point of my professional portfolio.
+    It is designed as the starting point of my professional portfolio and now includes interactive features for better user experience.

 ---

 ## 🚀 Setup Instructions